erikpukinskis/forkable-list/README.md

 ## Won't that still take up a lot of memory if you have lots of discontinuous segments?

-Yes, if you make a N modifications and then fork that X times, it will have to make X arrays that are N items long.
+Yes, if you make a a lot of discontinuous modifications, like changing every other item, and then fork that X times, it will have to make X arrays that have one reference to each segment.
 You may want to snapshot arrays if that is a common case for your data:

 ```javascript
 var mixedCase = alphabet.fork()